benjymous/annotations/sandman/sandman.03.md

 Hollywood.
 They were used in public service messages about AIDS in Britain.
-	The Ley-lines (pronounced like the name Lee) are a particular reference to a case of Constantine's, the Fear Machine, which ran for something like nine issues in the teens of -Hellblazer_.
+	The Ley-lines (pronounced like the name Lee) are a particular reference to a case of Constantine's, the Fear Machine, which ran for something like nine issues in the teens of _Hellblazer_.
 Leptons are a class of fundamental particles in physics.
 A plasma is an aggregate of charged particles; "Plasma fields" is incorrect jargon and sounds like New Age crap.